• Skip to main content

 • water

-• 2 tbsp melted butter, or extra virgin olive oil
+• 2 tablespoon melted butter, or extra virgin olive oil

-• 1 tbsp fresh lemon juice, half a lemon
+• 1 tablespoon fresh lemon juice, half a lemon

 • fresh thyme, to taste, optional